 The grandfather clock struck the quarter hour.
 The Pastor looked over at the old timepiece.
 The relic had always been a faithful companion that alerted him to the time every fifteen minutes.
-Lately, however, he had come to resent the old clock because it was a constant reminder that time was moving on, running out, and never to be recovered.
+Lately, however, he had come to resent the old clock because it was a constant reminder that time was moving on all too rapidly, running out, and never to be recovered.

 In the early years of the Pastor’s marriage, he and Amanda never missed an opportunity to browse through a used book store.
 They spent countless evenings in front of the glowing fireplace at home, reading new acquisitions and discussing them, often times well into the night.

 Prompted by the remembrance, the Pastor looked at his study’s fireplace.
 It was crowned with a mantle made of imported Italian marble.
-“The gift of a friend,” he was always quick to explain to first-time visitors, to dispel any notion that church money might have been spent on such opulence.
+“The gift of a friend,” he was always quick to explain to first-time visitors, to dispel any notion that his or the church money's might have been spent on such opulence.
 Mounted above the mantle were large, gilded-framed oil paintings of his mother and father, grandfather, and, of course, Amanda.

 There were vast differences between the Pastor’s grandfather and father, especially in their philosophies of ministry.
 Grandfather Morehouse started his ministry preaching the gospel on the hot and dusty dirt streets, then graduated to preaching in saloons on Sunday mornings.
 Eventually, he gave up his horse and wagon for a Model T Ford.
 In the last years of his ministry, he traveled with two assistants in a caravan of three Model A pickups and held revival meetings in tents.
 Entire farm communities turned out to hear him preach.
-Wherever he went he was the house guest of well-to-do farm families.
+Wherever he went he was the house guest of well-to-do families, if they were to be found.
 His assistants slept in the tent.
-Offering plates overflowed and there were brisk sales of heirloom Bibles and inspirational books written by Billy Sunday and other popular preachers of the day.
+Offering plates overflowed and there were brisk sales of the Cyrus Scofield reference Bible and a selection of inspirational books written by Billy Sunday and other popular preachers of the day.

 In contrast to the Pastor’s grandfather, his mild-mannered father started his pastorate in an unimposing storefront church near downtown Denver.
 Years later, the growing congregation built a small church building a few blocks away.